Gregor69/PDA_Testing/part_1_docs/testing_task_1.md

     else
       return False

-#  The first line should start 'def', not 'dif' and there should be a comma between card1 and card2.
+#  The first line should start 'def', not 'dif' and it should say 'get_highest_car'.
+There should also be a comma between card1 and card2.
 In the third line it should read 'return card1'.
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
     return card
   else:
     return card2

 # In the function below the first line it should say 'def get_cards_total'.
 In the second line it should say 'total = 0'.
-Third line should read 'for card in self.cards'.
-Last line should be lined up with third line.
+Last line should read  'return f"You have a total of {total}".'

 def cards_total(self, cards):
   total =
   for card in cards:
     total += card.value
-    return "You have a total of" + total
+    return "You have a total of {total}"

 ```